-Course Title Level 3 History Level 3 Hospitality Academy Level 3 Mathematics with Calculus Entry Successful completion of Level 2 History or HELA approval.
-(Note: History does require some confidence with reading and writing in order to be successful) Priority given to students that have gained a minimum of 14 Hospitality credits at Level 2, including US167 (the compulsory food safety standard at Level 2).
-14 Level 2 credits from Level 2 Mathematics Algebra including passes in including four of 91261 and 91262. three standards must be at merit level or higher, or by HELA approval.
-Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards 15 credits internally assessed 10 credits externally assessed By Unit Standards • 20 - 45 credits By Achievement Standards • 24 credits Content The first half of the course is spent researching and writing about topics relating to New Zealand History.
-Each student chooses a topic reflective of their own interests.
-The second half of the course explores the events surrounding a key event in History.
-Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work in partnership with MIT in Auckland and from workbooks designed by Service IQ with practical assessments to show competency in the following skills in a commercial setting: Food Safety Barista Commercial kitchen topics including pasta, egg dishes, baking and complex sandwich making Nutritional knowledge as applied to commercial catering Students will be required to do shifts in D5 cafe There will be a fee to cover the cost of materials used by the student on this course Differentiation and its applications Integration and its applications Modelling and problem solving using trigonometric functions Systems of Equations Linear Programming Critical Path Analysis Contact Ms A. Bosch Mrs M. Hagerty Mr D .
-Smyth
+Course Title Level 3 Health Level 3 History Level 3 Hospitality Academy Entry 12 credits at Level 2 Health or approval of HELA.
+Successful completion of Level 2 History or HELA approval.
+(Note: History does require some confidence with reading and writing in order to be successful).
+Priority given to students that have gained a minimum of 14 Hospitality credits at Level 2, including US167 (the compulsory food safety standard at Level 2).
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards 14 credits internally assessed 5 credits externally assessed By Achievement Standards 15 credits internally assessed 10 credits externally assessed By Unit Standards • 20 - 45 credits Content Analyse a New Zealand health issue Analyse an international health issue Evaluate health practices currently used in New Zealand Analyse a contemporary ethical issue in relation to well being The first half of the course is spent researching and writing about topics relating to New Zealand History.
+Each student chooses a topic reflective of their own interestsThe second half of the course explores the history events of surrounding civil rights in America.
+Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work in partnership with MIT in Auckland and from workbooks designed by Service IQ with practical assessments to show competency in the following skills in a commercial setting: Food Safety Barista Commercial kitchen topics including pasta, egg dishes, baking and complex sandwich making Students will be required to do shifts in D5 cafe Contact Mr B. Alison Ms A. Bosch Miss K. Meachin

-Course Title Level 3 Mathematics - General Level 3 Media Studies Level 3 Music Entry 14 credits from Level 2, or approval from HELA Level 2 Media Studies or at HELA approval.
+Course Title Level 3 Mathematics with Calculus Level 3 Mathematics - General Level 3 Media Studies Entry 14 Level 2 credits from Level 2 Mathematics Algebra including passes in including four of 91261 and 91262. three standards must be at merit level or higher, or by HELA approval.
+14 credits from Level 2, or approval from HELA.
+Level 2 Media Studies or at HELA approval.
 Students must have a sound understanding of English and good results in this subject.
-12 credits in Level 2 Music or approval from the HELA.
-Qualification NCEA Level 3 This course can lead to further studies at University as it is a University Entrance subject NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards • 20 credits By Achievement Standards 18 credits internally assessed 4 credits externally assessed Each student completes an individual programme which consists of a combination of Achievement standards and Unit Standards.
-Content Linear programming Critical path analysis Simultaneous equation Trigonometry Probability Bivariate Investigation This course involves the design and production of a media product (short film or editorial magazine) through the study of genre, for a target audience.
+Qualification NCEA Level 3 NCEA Level 3 This course can lead to further studies at University as it is a University Entrance subject NCEA Level 3 Assessment By Achievement Standards • 24 credits By Achievement Standards 20 credits By Achievement Standards 18 credits internally assessed 4 credits externally assessed Content Differentiation and its applications Integration and its applications Modelling and problem solving using trigonometric functions Systems of Equations Linear Programming Critical Path Analysis Linear programming Critical path analysis Simultaneous equation Trigonometry Probability Bivariate Investigation This course involves the design and production of a media product (short film or radio show) through the study of genre, for a target audience.
 Students analyse media texts and write a media portfolio.
-Demonstrate understanding of meaning in a media text through different readings Demonstrate understanding of a relationship between a media genre and society Produce a design for a media product that meets the requirements of a brief Produce a media product to meet the requirements of a brief Write a media text to meet the requirements of a brief Perform to an audience as an individual and in a group Compose music Examine harmonic and tonal conventions in a music score Develop aural skills Contact Mr C. Gill Mrs T. Christie Mr F. Murphy
+Demonstrate understanding of meaning in a media text through different readings Demonstrate understanding of a relationship between a media genre and society Produce a design for a media product that meets the requirements of a brief Write a media text to meet the requirements of a brief Write a media text to meet the requirements of a brief Contact Mr D .
+Smyth Mr C. Gill Mrs T. Christie